 Every month consumer debt in aggregate hits a new record.
 Auto loans and student loans have been hitting monthly record highs for quite some time.
 This is why it’s no surprise that many people who are looking to get an auto loan need to make sure that they use the best auto loan companies that they can find.
 Otherwise, they might struggle to get the car they want.
+It’s important that when you take out this loan, you have done a sufficient amount of research on the car you want and the dealer; you don’t want to make a regrettable purchase!
+It’s important that you understand how high lemon cases are, which is the sale of a faulty and unreliable car that could possibly put your life in jeopardy when on the roads.
+You should always look into the average lemon law settlment in case this does happen to you, but avoiding the purchase of a lemon is your top priority.
+Besides, if you are taking out a loan, it’s assumed that you are putting it towards a quality car.
 In November credit card debt hit a record high in total and increased a record monthly amount for any one month.
 Mathematically this can’t go on forever.
 In fact, there are signs – indicators not reported widely by the financial media and, predictably, completely disregarded by Wall Street – that indicate the debt party is coming to an end.
 Events that follow the end of the party will be less than pleasant for the majority of U.S. households.

 Every week in the Short Seller’s Journal I present data which reflects the deteriorating condition of middle class America.
 For definitional purposes, “middle class” is defined as any household that is unable to afford their own politician, which means 99.5% of all households.